I would rather be a failure at something I love to do than a success at something I hate.

 Most of people I meet when being in Poland want to talk money – how much I spend, how much I earn, how beneficial blogging is.
 I don’t mind it at all and I totally understand it.
 However, I easily get frustrated when they start asking if I am saving money for my retirement or how I am going to get financially ready for the future if I keep “wasting my money on pleasures”, etc. What they probably don’t know is that I spend less on my weekly travels than they spend on cocktails and drinks on Friday and Saturday nights.

 The longer you live and travel in Asia, the less common topics you have with your European friends.
 It’s hard to speak the same language again.
 At least I find it challenging.
 While I am talking about how amazing it felt to be watching the sunset over Koh Phangan Island in Thailand, they are thinking of what dress they should wear tonight.
 When I am telling them stories of how amazing it was to live like a local in Siem Reap (Cambodia) and explore the temples of Angkor Wat, they tell me how they struggled to get a C for their exams.
 We are still the same, but so different.

 I often wonder if we, world explorers and adventure hunters, will be ever understood by 9-to-5 job people.
 Why is it so difficult for them to get us?
 Because they never felt the way we did.
 They never left their comfort zones and got lost.
 Never carried their backpacks, never talked to a stranger…

-Therefore, I’m so glad to be a traveller and blogger, and stay connected with fellow travel writers.
-Being a part of the travel community gives me such a strength to carry on travelling.
+Therefore, I’m so glad to be a traveler and blogger, and stay connected with fellow travel writers.
+Being a part of the travel community gives me such a strength to carry on traveling.
 Knowing that there are more people like me out there who aren’t afraid of exploring the world and sharing their memories with others , keeps me going and makes me the happiest person ever!

 Travelers vs. Non-Travelers – Will We Ever Understand Each Other?